mailshanx/nyc_data/README.md

 The Makefile presents a simple interface to manage and use this tool.

 First, we need to download and pre-process the data.
+The preprocessing will filter data from Jan and Feb 2017 and save it to `df_raw_train.parquet` and `df_raw_test.parquet` in the data/interim folder.
+The filenames are configured in `setting.py`.

 ```bash
 make data